2\pi-grafting and complex projective structures with generic holonomy: Introduction

-Let $\PP_\rho$ be the set of all marked projective structures on $S$ with fixed holonomy $\rho$.
-Thus a {\it ($2\pi$-)graft} is a surgery operation that transforms a projective structure in $\PP_\rho$ to another in $\PP_\rho$ (\S \ref{grafting}).
-In the precessing paper (\cite{Baba_10-1}), the author showed that projective structures in $\PP_\rho$ are related by grafting if they are ``close'' in the space of geodesic laminations $\GL$ in Thurston coordinates.
+A {\it ($2\pi$-)graft} is a surgery operation that transforms a projective structure in $\PP_\rho$ to another in $\PP_\rho$ (\S \ref{grafting}).
+In the preceding paper (\cite{Baba-15gt}), the author showed that projective structures in $\PP_\rho$ are related by grafting if they are ``close'' in the space of geodesic laminations $\GL$ in Thurston coordinates.
 In this paper, we aim to relate, without the ``closeness'' assumption, all projective structures in $\PP_\rho$ by grafting.

 Let $\PP$ be the set of all marked projective structures on $S$.
 Then $\PP$ is diffeomorphic to $\C^{6g-6}$.
 Let $\chi$ be the $\psl$-character variety of $S$, that is, the set of all representations $\rho\cn \pi_1(S) \to \psl$, roughly, up to conjugation (\S \ref{purelyloxo}).
 Then $\chi$ is a complex affine algebraic variety, and it consists of exactly two connected components (\cite{Goldman-88t}).
 Let $\chi_0$ be the \textit{canonical component} of $\chi$ consisting of representations that lift to $\po(S) \to \operatorname{SL}(2, \C)$.
 Let be the \textit{holonomy map}, which takes each projective structure to its holonomy representation.
 Then the image of $\Hol$ is contained in $\chi_0$, and moreover $\Hol$ is almost onto $\chi_0$ (\cite{Gallo-Kapovich-Marden}).
+For example, there are many holonomy representations whose images are dense in $\psl$.